Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 :::

 As dbt runs, it generates different categories of [events](/reference/events-logging), one of which is _deprecations_.
 Deprecations are a special type of warning that lets you know that there are problems in parts of your project that will result in breaking changes in a future version of dbt.
-It is important to resolve any deprecation warnings in your project before the changes are made.
+Although it’s just a warning for now, it is important to resolve any deprecation warnings in your project to enable you to work with more safety, feedback, and confidence going forward.

 ## Identify deprecation warnings